scds/intro-git/lessons/lesson2.md

 ### Pushing to GitHub

 Let's make some changes to our `note.txt`.
-Add a line of text, remove a line, perhaps rename the file!
+Add a line of text, remove a line, or perhaps rename the file.

 Commit your changes.